 THE LATEST FROM ALEX

-Alex White is a Senior Counsel and a former TD for Dublin Rathdown.
-He has wide and varied experience – as a producer with RTE, a trade unionist, and a leading practitioner at the Irish bar.
+Alex is a Senior Counsel and a former TD for Dublin Rathdown.
+He has wide and varied experience – as a a leading practitioner at the Irish bar, as a producer with RTE, and as a trade unionist.

 He has been a local councillor, a Senator, a TD, a junior Minister, and cabinet Minister for Communications, Energy and Natural Resources.

-It’s been a long road for Alex and here his family share his story.
+It’s been an eventful journey for Alex and here his family share his story.

 Alex White grew up in Marino on Dublin’s Northside, the eldest of seven children.
 His father Bob was a train driver and his mother Agatha was a clerical assistant in the Department of Social Protection before she married and started her family.
 His parents first met at a Legion of Mary event on Crowe Street.
 According to Alex’s brother Brendan, family life with seven children was “chaotic” and “as kids we were always leafleting for my Dad who was a Labour man.
 Whether we were leafleting for Denis Larkin, the son of Jim Larkin or for the residents’ association or for the ground rents campaign – my Dad kept us busy.”